clearpath-docs/ROS-Sphinx-Tutorials/doc/Practical Example.rst

 Now that you understand the basics, here’s how they can apply to a practical example.
 Follow along to see how we actually ‘do’ all of these things….

-1. First, you will need to run Ubuntu, and have ROS installed on it.
+1. First, you will need to run Ubuntu 20.04, and have ROS Noetic installed on it.
 For your convenience, you can download our easy-to-use image here:

 	https://s3.amazonaws.com/CPR_PUBLIC/LEARN_ROS/ROS_Edu.zip